eriktuck/world-bank-kg/notebooks/output_mistral.md

 | Introduction of Climate Friendly <br> Measures in Transport | P059161 | Global <br> Environment <br> Facility- Grant | Mexico | Active | $29-$ Oct-2002 |
 | Waste Management and Carbon <br> Offset Project | P088546 | Carbon Offset | Mexico | Lending | $18-$ Mar-2005 |

-The United Nations Development Program is implementing since 2002 a US $\$ 10 \mathrm{~m}$ GEF project aiming to promote commercial markets for wind energy in Mexico (project title: Action Plan for Removing Barriers to the Full-Scale Implementation of Wind Power in Mexico).
+The United Nations Development Program is implementing since 2002 a US\$10m GEF project aiming to promote commercial markets for wind energy in Mexico (project title: Action Plan for Removing Barriers to the Full-Scale Implementation of Wind Power in Mexico).

-The World Bank is also expected to approve in 2006 another US $\$ 25 \mathrm{~m}$ GEF project aiming to promote large scale renewable energy in Mexico.
+The World Bank is also expected to approve in 2006 another US\$25m GEF project aiming to promote large scale renewable energy in Mexico.

 ---